MunskyGroup/FISH_Processing/README.md

+# Purpose of this branch

+The function of this code is to act as a backbone to image processing.
+The goal is to be given a image processing function and be able to implement it into the pipeline with ease.
+This implementation would include running it on the cluster and in the future paralization of this step, without the creator of the step not having to directly implement these feature.
+Another goal is simply substitution of steps so that these steps can be exchanged easily when a new technique is
+discovered.

+In order to acheive this several classes have been implemented.
+The first of these is the step class:

+The step class has 3 children: pipeline step, prepipeline step, and the postpipeline step.
+The prepipeline steps are only ran once and can do many things.
+The pipeline steps are ran itteratively so with a new image being pass into the first then the second step and so on, then a new image is loaded an ran through the same steps.

+In order to implement a step, 3 things must be done.
+The step must be a child of one of the 3 children steps.
+They must have a main method with arguments that follow the naming scheme (to be added), and they must have an output class that has an append function.
+The purpose of this is to clearly label the inputs and outputs and have a way of compiling these outputs using an append function.

 # ​Fluorescence In Situ Hybridization (FISH) - automated image processing

 Authors: Luis U. Aguilera, Linda Forero-Quintero, Eric Ron, Joshua Cook, Brian Munsky